 Animals are no different, especially personal protection dogs, whose diets need to be watched carefully.

-Whatever your pets lack in their diets, they will compensate with something that they feel will be an approximate to it; this can be dangerous, as they do not possess the judgement to pass on poisonous plants or objects that may obstruct their stomachs.
+Whatever your pets lack in their diets, they will compensate with something that they feel will be an approximation to it; this can be dangerous, as they do not possess the judgment to pass on poisonous plants or objects that may obstruct their stomachs.

 Watch for signs of potential nervous damage/issues